eibiflo/cf_cookiemanager/Documentation/ChangeLog/Index.rst

 ==========

-Version 2.0.0 - TYPO3 v13 & v14 Support with Accessibility Improvements
+Version 2.0.0 - TYPO3 v13 & v14 Support with Accessibility Improvements (Not Backwards Compatible with legacy API)
 -----------------------------------------------------------------------
+This version is currently not live as the Documentation and Backend-API Structure is still being in Development.
+Stay tuned for more updates!

-This major release brings full TYPO3 v14 support along with important accessibility fixes.
+This major release brings full TYPO3 v14 support along with accessibility fixes and API Changes.

 **Breaking Changes:**

 [!!!][TASK] Removed redundant ``role="checkbox"`` from native checkbox inputs in settings modal template.
 Users with customized templates that rely on this attribute need to update their templates.
 See `Issue #71 <https://github.com/eibiflo/cf_cookiemanager/issues/71>`__

+[!!!][TASK] NEW API and Scan Results Structure:
+The API response structure for the Cookie Scanner has been updated.
+Users integrating directly with the API need to adjust their implementations.
+The new Scan includes detailed service info and Metadata about cookie information in a nested format.
+See `API Documentation <https://coding-freaks.com/documentation-hub>`__
+Dual Scan mode is introduced to support both "before" and "after" consent scenarios.

 **Accessibility Fixes (a11y):**
 [BUGFIX] Add missing ID to accordion panel - The id was only added to the button but not to the controlled div, thanks to @nlehmkuhl